 Allowable expenses in a Limited Company

-This is a summary about the allowable business expenses and will help you save money by giving you detailed instructions on exactly what you can claim as business expenses - and how to do it.
+This is a summary of allowable business expenses, which will help you save money by giving you detailed instructions about exactly what you can claim as business expenses - and how to do it.

-Knowing these data might as well save some of the personal tax you pay.
+Knowing these data might well save some of the personal tax you pay.

 When claiming back expenses, any business expenditure which you paid personally can be paid back to you as the director of a limited company by your business as and when you choose.
 Your company will receive tax relief for any other business expenses.

 The general rule is that you can claim any expense as a business expense which was for ‘wholly and exclusively business purpose’.

 Why is it important?

 The higher your business expenses are, the lower your company profits and tax will be.